euphrazia/fullstack/README.md

-# ☕ Coffo Coffee Shop Web App
+# ☕ Coffee Shop Web App

-Coffo is a responsive and modern coffee shop website built with a custom HTML/CSS/JavaScript frontend, styled using Bootstrap, and powered by a Flask + SQLite backend.
+Coffee Shop is a responsive and modern coffee shop website built with a custom HTML/CSS/JavaScript frontend, styled using Bootstrap, and powered by a Flask + SQLite backend.
 It includes an admin panel, contact form handling, and is ready for deployment.
-It's user friendly

 ---